SchedMD/slurm-gcp/README.md

    Shared secret            : string used by both vpns Routing options          : Policy-based
    Remote network IP ranges : IP range of network of other project (Enter 10.20.0.0/16 for project1 and 10.10.0.0/16 for project2)
-   Local subnetworks        : For project1 choose "slurm-network" and for project2 choose "slurm-network2"
+   Local subnetworks        : Choose networks for each project.
    Local IP ranges          : Should be filled in with the subnetwork's IP range.
    ```
    Then click Create.